lilingxi01/lilingxi01/README.md

 - Building a Web App for the unified account system.

+- Building another Web App for international student community.

+- A SwiftUI framework (v0.1 release expected in June 2022).

+- A secret iOS product (release expected in May 2022).

 - ML in Python.

-- A SwiftUI framework.

 - An initial ecosystem with a unified account system and a few products in 2022.